csucs414/cs414-f18-001-970DreamTeam/documents/Sprints/Sprint3/Sprint3.md

 **What we need to work on:**
 Need to leave a little bit more time to refacotr our code at the end and test by exhaustion a little bit more.

-**What we will change next sprint:**
+**What we (would) change next sprint:**
-N/A last sprint of the semester
+We would try and leave more time to go over everything again and refactor our code to look better.
+We would also try to implement a more solid sprint plan.
+We would also attempt to achieve a constant rate of task achievement throughout the sprint.